 - Generic and store brands: When people have less money, they choose generic/store brands, as these are typically much cheaper.
 With more money, they often choose the normal good of name-brand products.

-Inferior Good Graph
+Demand For An Inferior Good Graph

 Relationship with Income Elasticity of Demand (YED)